9 Most Important Vegan Pantry Staples for Athletes

 #8 Breakfast Cereal

-It is good to keep whole grain breakfast cereal available, not only for breakfast, but also to eat dry as a snack.
+Keeping whole grain breakfast cereal available is a great option, not only for breakfast, but also to eat dry as a snack.
 Look for breakfast cereals made with whole grains, that provide a good source of dietary fiber, and that contain limited added sweeteners.

-Nature’s Path®, Barbara’s®, and Kashi® all have excellent vegan cereal options available.
-Read the ingredient list for any cereal you purchase to ensure no animal products, such as honey or milk, are contained in the cereal.
+Nature’s Path®, Barbara’s®, and Kashi® all have vegan cereal options available.
+Read the ingredient list for any cereal you purchase to ensure no animal products, such as honey or milk, are ingredients in the cereal.

 #9 Vegan Protein Pancake Mix

-When selecting reusable storage containers, purchase items that are BPA-free and that can be easily cleaned between use.
-Check-out this 28-piece pantry organization set*, with BPA-free airtight containers that can help you store your vegan pantry staples.
+When selecting reusable storage containers, purchase items that are BPA-free and that can be easily cleaned betweenuse.
+This 28-piece pantry organization set (available on Amazon) includes BPA-free, airtight containers that are perfect for storing your vegan pantry staples.

 Ready to Shop for Vegan Pantry Staples!